 - Official high school transcript indicating the date of graduation from a secondary school approved by a state or regional accrediting agency is required for transfer students with fewer than 20 college semester credits after high school graduation.
-Students who did not complete high school but successfully completed the General Education Development (GED) test should submit official satisfactory GED results if they will have fewer than 20 college semester credits.
+Students who did not complete high school but successfully passed a high school equivalency test should submit official documentation if they will have fewer than 20 college semester credits.
 Neither is required of students who have earned a four-year undergraduate degree.

-- Official ACT or SAT scores (waived if applicant has graduated from high school or equivalent more than four years prior) for transfer students with fewer than 20 college semester credits after high school graduation/earning GED.
+- Official ACT or SAT scores (waived if applicant has graduated from high school or equivalent more than four years prior) for transfer students with fewer than 20 college semester credits after high school graduation/passing a high school equivalency test.

 - Official AP or CLEP results.
 Exam scores should be sent to the Office of Registration and Records.

 - For international students: official results of the TOEFL indicating a score of 550 (paper-based), 213 (computer-based), or 79 (internet-based).
 We also accept IELTS, SAT, or ACT scores.

 - All application materials become the property of Butler University.
 Transcripts received from other institutions will not be returned to the student or released to another institution or third party.

 Scholarships are available for students who transfer to Butler for fall and spring semester and enroll in a minimum of 12 credit hours of study per semester.
 Contact the Office of Admission for application deadline information.